-Snake River RMP
+Snake River Resource Management Plan

 BLM-administered public lands addressed in the RMP include approximately 1,345 acres of public land surface and Federal mineral estate, 740 acres of public land surface over-lying state or privately-owned mineral estate, and 12,000 acres of federal mineral estate (mostly outside of the river corridor) which underlies lands owned or administered by private individuals, the state of Wyoming or local governments.